-The Office of Environmental Programs, within FTA's Office of Planning and Environment, develops and promotes approaches to enhance and integrate environmental decision-making in transportation planning, programming and projects.
-It serves as FTA's principal advocate for the improvement of the human environment and for minimizing the adverse impact of transportation on the natural environment.
-In addition, the Office of Environmental Programs:
+FTA's Office of Environmental Programs, part of the Office of Planning and Environment, develops and promotes approaches to enhance and integrate environmental decision-making into transportation planning, programming and projects.
+It works to minimize the impact of transportation projects through implementation of the National Environmental Policy Act (NEPA) and related legislation.

 Additionally, the Office of Environmental Programs ensures up-to-date reporting for FTA projects on the Federal Permitting Dashboard, which increases agency accountability and public transparency for those projects.

 The Environmental Programs webpages contain resources to support project sponsors with the environmental review process.

 The Environmental Review Process page provides an overview of the FTA environmental review process and resources related to preparing environmental review documents.
 It also includes FTA regulation, guidance documents, and standard operating procedures.

 The Environmental Resources Information page highlights the environmental resources and impact areas that are frequently considered as part of the environmental review process for FTA projects.

 The Climate Considerations page features resources on transit and climate change mitigation and adaptation.

 Learn more about public transportation’s role in reducing a community’s environment impacts from transportation and enhancing the quality of life for its residents at the Sustainable Transit page.

 The Environmental Training and Technical Assistance links to training and webinars that assist stakeholders with conducting FTA's environmental review process.